miloh/scad_stl/README.md

 A collection of openscad files for 3d printing projects

-Filenamess and internal comments are self explanatory, use openscad to generate stl's that can be manipulated for 3D printing
+Filenames and internal comments are self explanatory, use openscad to generate stl's that can be manipulated for 3D printing

 Using
 -----